I Paused My Game To Be Here

 Story and character are undoubtedly an essential element of the “gaming experience.”
 But it’s when said story is told through the gameplay itself—the atmosphere, your interaction as a player, “leveling up” in the shoes of the characters—that the experience really sings, as opposed to, “Okay, time to put the controller down and watch a game try to imitate prestige television.”
 For the longest time, I’ve struggled to articulate this feeling to people not as well-versed on the matter.
 However, I’ve finally been given the opportunity to do so by the wonderful folks at Roxy Cinema.

-My new repertory series of films, dubbed I PAUSED MY GAME TO BE HERE, aims to show what is truly possible when filmmakers (whether intentionally or not) learn the right lessons from these digital worlds.
+My new repertory series of films co-curated and presented by Roxy Cinema, dubbed I PAUSED MY GAME TO BE HERE, aims to show what is truly possible when filmmakers (whether intentionally or not) learn the right lessons from these digital worlds.
 Films in the series include:

 📀 George Lucas’s STAR WARS: EPISODE II – ATTACK OF THE CLONES (2002)